anvilproject/anvil-portal/content/overview/overview.md

 ## Platform Interoperability

-AnVIL is a member of the [NIH Cloud Platform Interoperability Effort (NCPI)](/ncpi) and is collaborating with the [NCPI working groups](/ncpi/working-groups) to establish and implement technical standards enabling cross platform authentication and authorization, cross platform data discovery, and the cross platform exchange of datasets, analysis tools, and derived data.
+AnVIL is a member of the [NIH Cloud Platform Interoperability Effort (NCPI)](/ncpi) and is collaborating with the [NCPI working groups](/ncpi/working-groups) to establish and implement technical standards enabling cross-platform authentication and authorization, cross-platform data discovery, and the cross-platform exchange of datasets, analysis tools, and derived data.

 [AnVIL is a registered knowledgebase and repository](https://fairsharing.org/4204) in